HITECHCRIME/HC_SG51_Colorized_World/README.md

 what next day'll bring ya

-painting grey on a masterpiece
+painting grey on a masterpiece seeking all waste among order throttle fully bent,

-seeking all waste among order
+make it clear to trust me (i say) say it through the tears (tears) then again twin soul seperate flames truly only thing is my own cause own charge own retreat

-throttle fully bent, no hidden layers
+no hidden layers
 just the grief

 x
 x
 x

-make it clear to trust me (i say) say it through the tears (tears) then again twin soul seperate flames truly only thing is my own cause own charge own retreat
+i have no words other than be in peace (rest in peace)

 -----------------------------------------------------